Important partners in helping to prevent invasive species introductions

 Ensure your business does not buy or sell prohibited invasive species

 The following prohibited invasive plants and animals have been documented in the pet and aquarium trade and are illegal to possess or sell in Minnesota.
 Additional species that are illegal to possess and sell include all Minnesota prohibited invasive species, state and federal noxious weeds and federally-listed injurious wildlife.
 There are also specific regulations for crayfish.
-Live crayfish may not be sold for use in aquariums.
 Live crayfish or crayfish eggs of any species are illegal to import into Minnesota without a permit.
+Live crayfish can only be sold for aquarium use if the species cannot survive in Minnesota if released.

 The DNR is pursuing prohibited status for species marked with an asterisk (*), though these species are not yet prohibited.